OTBProject/OTBDocs/docs/chat-guide.md

 ## Commands

-The main command for creating, deleting, modifying, and listing commands is `!command`.
+The main command for creating, deleting, modifying, and listing commands is `!command`.
 To avoid some confusions I've experienced with other bots, `!commands` is aliased to `!command`; that is to say, anywhere where a command is given as `!command <something>`, you can instead type `!commands <something>`.

 ### Custom Commands